 - 2.3.
-The FEI GRs apply in the case of OfficialsOfficials: see Dressage Rules and GRs. - 3.
+Officials: see Dressage Rules and GRs. - 3.
 All privileges are to be awarded from one day before the Horse inspection until one (1) day after the Event. - 4.
 The Chefs d'Equipe are responsible for the behaviour of their teams and/or individuals throughout the Event.
 They and their NF are responsible for any damages that occur.
 If the Athletes are not lodged in private homes the Chefs d'Equipe must stay with their teams and/or individuals.